-Despite the Prime Minister urging EU leaders to agree a new withdrawal agreement in the upcoming European summit, it has been the policy of No 10 to leave the EU on 31 October “do or die”.
+Despite the Prime Minister’s confidence a new withdrawal agreement will be secured during the upcoming European summit, it has been the firm policy of No 10 to leave the EU on 31 October “do or die.”

 EU diplomats were recently briefed that a no-deal Brexit now appears to be the UK Government’s “central scenario”, saying it seems as though the “UK does not have another plan” and has “no intention to negotiate”.